kryksyh/zephyr-stm32-demo/README.md

 ```
 dd if=/dev/ttyACM0 bs=1 count=9 status=none | protoc --decode Response message.proto
 ```
+> [!IMPORTANT]

-> Please note that due to limitations of this approach i have to know the amount to data to read beforehand (note `count=9` above), which greatly impact on its usefulness.
+> Please note that due to this approach's limitations, you must know the amount of data to read beforehand (note `count=9` above), greatly impacting its usefulness.

 #### Binary mode demo